opsxcq/ansible-role-linux-desktop/README.md

 # Variables

  - `username` - Username that will have the configuration files installed.
- - `gpg_key` - If set, install this key as your GPG key, also it configures your git to use it.
  - `gpg_hash` - The respective hash of your GPG key.
  - `git_name` - The name that you want to be displayed in your commits
  - `git_email` - Your email